Parking Spaces: Introduction

 Now we review how the action of $\symm_n$ on $\Park_n$ can be generalized to other finite {\sf Weyl groups} $W$ (crystallographic real reflection groups).
 Let $W$ act irreducibly on $V\cong\RR^n$.
 Since $W$ is crystallographic one can choose

 where $\Delta,\Phi^+,\Phi,Q$ are the simple roots, positive roots, root system, and root lattice, respectively.
 Given $\Delta=\{\alpha_1,\ldots,\alpha_n\}$, let $s_i$ denote the reflection through the hyperplane $H_i=\alpha_i^\perp$.
 This endows $W$ with set of Coxeter generators $S=\{s_1,\ldots,s_n\}$.
-The product $s_1s_2\cdots s_n$ (taken in any order) is called a {\sf Coxeter element} of $W$.
+The product $s_1s_2\cdots s_n$ (taken in any order) is called a {\sf standard Coxeter element} of $W$.
+A {\sf Coxeter element} of $W$ is any $W$-conjugate of a standard Coxeter element.
 The Coxeter elements form a single conjugacy class \cite[\S 3.16]{Humphreys} and the multiplicative order $h$ of any Coxeter element is called the {\sf Coxeter number} of $W$.

 The role of $W$-{\sf parking functions} is played by the quotient $Q/(h+1)Q$, having cardinality $(h+1)^n$, of the two nested rank $n$ lattices $(h+1)Q \subset Q$.
 The $W$-action on $V$ induces a permutation $W$-action on $Q/(h+1)Q$ which we call the {\sf standard $W$-parking space}; see Haiman \cite[\S 2.4 and \S 7.3]{Haiman}.
 Recall that there is a standard partial order on positive roots $\Phi^+$ defined by setting $\alpha\leq\beta$ if and only if $\beta-\alpha\in\NN\Phi^+$.
 Then the $W$-orbits on $Q/(h+1)Q$ can be parametrized by antichains in the root poset $(\Phi^+,\leq)$ (also called {\sf $W$-nonnesting partitions}); see Cellini and Papi \cite[\S 4]{CelliniPapi}, Sommers \cite[\S 5]{Sommers-B-stable}, and Shi \cite{Shi-plus-sign-types}.
 Finally, we note that the number of $W$-nonnesting partitions equals the {\sf $W$-Catalan number},